2021–22 North Dakota Fighting Hawks men's ice hockey season: NCAA tournament

-Though the loss was disappointing, North Dakota was already guaranteed a bid for the NCAA tournament and received a #2 seed, one of five NCHC teams in the field.
+Though the loss was disappointing, North Dakota was already guaranteed a bid for the NCAA tournament and received a number two seed, one of five NCHC teams in the field.
 They opened against Notre Dame, a team that played an almost identical style of defensive hockey.
 The match lived up to predictions as a slow, methodical game with few scoring attempts and solid goaltending.
 Brent Johnson scored near the end of the first period to give UND the lead but their advantage lasted less than 3 minutes before ND evened the match.
 Near the end of regulation, when it appeared that the game was heading into overtime, Notre Dame got the puck deep into the Hawks' end before passing it out to an open man in the slot and scored with less than a second to play.
 While the Irish celebrated, however, the referees reviewed the play and found a discrepancy in the time.
-The broadcast clock and the official game clock were not in synch and the file was reviewed to determine which was correct.
+The broadcast clock and the official game clock were not in synch, and the file was reviewed to determine which was correct.
 After a long process, it was determined that the game had ended moments before the puck entered the goal and the Hawks were saved from defeat.

 UND began the extra session on the power play, however, a gaff at the blueline forced Chris Jandric to take a penalty to stop a Notre Dame breakaway.
 After the ensuing 4-on-4 finished, The Irish got an abbreviated man-advantage and made no mistake, potting the winner and ending North Dakota's season.